 Moving from the attacking umbrella George walked circling around the other until the cause of the sound was seen.
 In the shape of a furball, curious.
 Looking back to Sam again.
 “If you don’t mind me asking, where exactly am I ?”
 It was more a thought that just crossed his mind as some form of progress would be nice to know.

-Anonymous asked: How much wood could a woodchuck chuck if a woodchuck could chuck wood?
+Anonymous said: How much wood could a woodchuck chuck if a woodchuck could chuck wood?

 The amount of wood that woodchucks would chuck on a given day varies greatly with the individual woodchuck.
 According to a journal article from a wildlife expert, Richard Thomas found that a woodchuck could chuck around 35 cubic feet of dirt in the course of digging a burrow.
 Thomas reasoned that if a woodchuck could chuck wood, he would chuck an amount equal to 700 pounds.

 Sam hadn’t slept well in something like a week now.
 He would wake drenched in sweat from nightmares that had been less like dreams and more like the real thing.
 When the light started to creep in through the windows of the bedroom, he got up out of bed and took a shower out of habit even though he had showered the night before to be sure the salt water was off of him.
 He dressed and ate a small breakfast before grabbing Apollo’s leash and making his way out the door.

 It was an overcast day.
 The clouds overhead seemed to be threatening rain.
 It was a gloomy day overall, the weather forecast had promised no storms today just a little bit of rain late in the afternoon.
 Sam had never been quite of sure he ever believed the weather forecast, but he knew the dog needed to be walked this morning.
 He got to the flower stand on the corner and instead of turning back toward home.